Thomas Francis Bourke: Trial, Death sentence, Imprisonment

-Having being held in Kilmainham Jail in Dublin, Bourke was put on trial for high treason in April 1867 and sentenced to death.
+Having been held in Kilmainham Jail in Dublin, Bourke was put on trial for high treason in April 1867 and sentenced to death.
 For the trial, the Judges were The Chief Justice James Whiteside, Mr. Justice John Fitzgerald, and Baron Deasy, while Isaac Butt, Richard Dowse and Michael O'Loghlen served as Bourke's legal counsel.
 During the trial, Bourke made a number of speeches in which he acknowledged the rebellion was doomed to failure, but nonetheless, he was proud to die for Ireland.
 Nationalists in Ireland extolled Bourke's speeches as the most courageous heard in Ireland since those of Robert Emmett's, and even Bourke's opponents acknowledged his bravery in the face of death.
 Bourke was sentenced to die on 29 May 1867, however a public campaign for reprieve began almost immediately, culminating in a mass meeting at Dublin's Mansion House on 13 May.
 Despite this, the British were reticent to grant any clemency.
 However, following direct appeals from US President Andrew Johnson and Cardinal Paul Cullen, they acquiesced to commuting Bourke's sentence to penal servitude for life on 27 May.

 Bourke served his sentence in Mountjoy Prison until 4 July 1867, when he was transferred to Millbank prison, London, and to Woking prison, Surrey, on 27 February 1868.
 In 1870 Bourke was interviewed by the Commission of inquiry on prison conditions, and he submitted a report detailing the suffering of his fellow Fenian inmate Ricard O'Sullivan Burke at Woking.